VaibhavSys/vaibhav-studio-old/content/posts/understanding-swapiness/index.md

 +++
 ## Introduction

 Swappiness is a Linux kernel parameter that defines how aggressively the system uses the swap file.
 The higher the `swappiness` value, the more aggressive the system will be in using the swap file, and vice versa.
 In this article, we'll cover what `swappiness` is, how to check its current value, and how to adjust it.
-Also check out our article on \[creating a swap file\[(/posts/linux-create-swap/) in Linux.
+Also check out our article on [creating a swap file](/posts/linux-create-swap/) in Linux.

 ## What is Swappiness?